Babanusa

 Babanusa (بابنوسة) is a town in West Kordofan, Sudan.

 History

 In 1965, 72 Dinka civilians were massacred in the town by an Arab mob during the First Sudanese Civil War.

 In January 2024, the Siege of Babanusa began.
 The intense battle lasted until February where the siege was lifted by the Sudanese army.
+On 11 November 2025, the RSF launched a second attack on the city and claimed full control on 1 December.

 Geography

 Climate

 Babanusa has a semi-arid climate (Köppen climate classification BSh).